WeiHanTu/expectimax-2048/README.md

 ## Extra Credit
 The extra credit mode uses a custom evaluation function that considers multiple strategic factors, such as the number of empty cells, monotonicity, smoothness, corner preference, and merge potential.

-## References
-The base game engine uses code from here.

 ## License
 This project is licensed under the MIT License.